matt32106/datacleaning/CodeBook.md

 "fBodyBodyGyroJerkMag.mean"
 "fBodyBodyGyroJerkMag.std"

+NOTE : Don't forget that the final values are the _average_ of the original data for one subject/activity, the column names were not modified in order to keep them as readable as possible.

 where
-t/f: _t_ime data or Fourier transformed (_f_requency) data
-Body/Gravity: raw data were separated into _body_ and _gravity_ acceleration signals via filtering Acc/Gyro: signals origin is the _Acc_elerometer or the _Gyro_scope of the device
-Jerk: derivation in time of the data
+*t/f:* time data or Fourier transformed (frequency) data *Body/Gravity:* raw data were separated into body and gravity acceleration signals via filtering *Acc/Gyro:* signals origin is the Accelerometer or the Gyroscope of the device *Jerk:* derivation in time of the data
-Mag: _mag_nitude of the signal mean/std: _Mean_ or _St_andard _d_eviation computation
+*Mag:* magnitude of the signal
+*mean/std:* Mean or Standard deviation computation

-For complete reference, please see the features_info.txt file in the original dataset.
+For complete reference, please see the *features_info.txt* file in the original dataset.